Does Unsupervised Domain Adaptation Improve the Robustness of Amortized Bayesian Inference? A Systematic Evaluation: Experimental Details

-We provide additional results iterating over three factors: (i) performance in the simulated vs. the observed domain, (ii) $\lambda = [0.1, 1, 10]$, and (iii) comparison of the posterior approximations to the analytic posterior instead of the data-generating parameters $\thetab^*$.
+We provide additional results iterating over (i) performance in the simulated vs. the observed domain and (ii) $\lambda = [0.1, 1, 10]$.

-\paragraph{Performance in the Simulated Domain} \autoref{fig:gaussian/simulated_data_gen_params_jet_weight_0.1}, \autoref{fig:gaussian/simulated_data_gen_params_jet_weight_1}, and \autoref{fig:gaussian/simulated_data_gen_params_jet_weight_10.0} show the performance in the simulated domain.
+\paragraph{Additional Results} \autoref{fig:gaussian/simulated_data_gen_params_jet_weight_0.1}, \autoref{fig:gaussian/simulated_data_gen_params_jet_weight_1}, and \autoref{fig:gaussian/simulated_data_gen_params_jet_weight_10.0} show the performance in the simulated domain.
 Despite notable performance differences in the observed domain, all methods perform well in the simulated domain for the vast majority of settings, with the only exception being the failures of NPE-DANN for high regularization weights in \autoref{fig:gaussian/simulated_data_gen_params_jet_weight_10.0}.
 NNPE performs worse in the simulated (noiseless) domain since it was optimized based on noisy training data.
 Besides the NPE-DANN failures, we mostly do not observe a trade-off of the summary space alignment of the NPE-UDA methods.
 Only in the high regularization setting $\lambda = 10$, the ECE is systematically higher compared to NPE.

-\paragraph{Performance in the Observed Domain} \autoref{fig:gaussian/observed_data_gen_params_jet_weight_0.1} and \autoref{fig:gaussian/observed_data_gen_params_jet_weight_10.0} confirm our finding of an application- and also method-specific $\lambda$ optimum: Whereas the difference of the NPE-UDA methods to NPE is often small for $\lambda = 0.1$, $\lambda = 10$ still leads to performance improvements of NPE-MMD in likelihood misspecification scenarios but renders NPE-DANN highly unstable when large domain shifts are present.
+\autoref{fig:gaussian/observed_data_gen_params_jet_weight_0.1} and \autoref{fig:gaussian/observed_data_gen_params_jet_weight_10.0} show the performance in the observed domain for varying $\lambda$ settings.
+The results confirm our finding of an application- and also method-specific $\lambda$ optimum: Whereas the difference of the NPE-UDA methods to NPE is often small for $\lambda = 0.1$, $\lambda = 10$ still leads to performance improvements of NPE-MMD in likelihood misspecification scenarios but renders NPE-DANN highly unstable when large domain shifts are present.